annieyintingxu/MorphoSource/README.md

 ## Google_Analytics_Media_Guide.ipynb:

+The files in the MorphoSource repository were originally created in 2021, to communicate the work of a 3-person data science consultant team to the permanent software team that maintains and updates the MorphoSource database.
+I worked closely with Zoe Zhu, Liuren Yin, and was advised by Jocelyn Triplett, Dr. Julie Winchester, and Dr. Doug Boyer, all of Duke University.

-a Jupyter guide notebook about obtaining Total Pageviews and Total View Time from Google Analytics for a given media file on MorphoSource. \
+The following are Jupyter guide notebooks outlining how to obtain Total Pageviews and Total View Time from Google Analytics for a given media file on MorphoSource. \
 NOTE: the reference images on this file seem to be broken as of 7/28/21.
 Each image should be different, but I see the same one in each image slot.

 ## Google_Analytics_Media_Guide.pdf: